Luis Guzmán

-Luis Guzmán (born August 28, 1956) is a Puerto Rican actor.
+Luis Guzmán (born October 23, 1956) is a Puerto Rican actor.
 His career spans over 40 years and includes a number of films and television series.
-He has appeared in the Paul Thomas Anderson films Boogie Nights (1997), Magnolia (1999) and Punch-Drunk Love (2002) and the Steven Soderbergh films Out of Sight (1998), The Limey (1999) and Traffic (2000).
-His other film credits include Q & A (1990), The Hard Way (1991), Carlito's Way (1993) and Keanu (2016).
+He has appeared in Paul Thomas Anderson's films Boogie Nights (1997), Magnolia (1999) and Punch-Drunk Love (2002), and Steven Soderbergh's films Out of Sight (1998), The Limey (1999) and Traffic (2000).
+His other film credits include Q & A (1990), The Hard Way (1991), Carlito's Way (1993), Snake Eyes (1998) and Keanu (2016).
 For his role in The Limey, he received a nomination for the Independent Spirit Award for Best Supporting Male.

-On television, he starred as Raoul "El Cid" Hernandez on the HBO prison drama Oz (1998–2000), José Gonzalo Rodríguez Gacha on Narcos (2015), Jesse "Mama" Salander on the CBS medical drama Code Black (2015–18), Hector Contreras on Perpetual Grace, LTD (2019) and Gomez Addams on Wednesday (2022).
+On television, he starred as Raoul Hernandez on the HBO prison drama Oz (1998–2000), José Gonzalo Rodríguez Gacha on Narcos (2015), Jesse "Mama" Salander on the CBS medical drama Code Black (2015–2018), Hector Contreras on Perpetual Grace, LTD (2019), and Gomez Addams on Wednesday (2022–present).

 Early life

-Guzmán was born in Cayey, Puerto Rico, and was raised in New York City's Greenwich Village and the surrounding Lower East Side neighborhood.
-His mother, Rosa, was a hospital worker, and his stepfather, Benjamin Cardona, was a TV repairman.
-Guzmán graduated from The American University and shortly after began his career as a social worker and moonlighted as an actor, eventually becoming heavily involved in street theater and independent films.
+Guzmán was born in Cayey, Puerto Rico, and was raised in New York City's Riverdale and the surrounding Bronx neighborhood.
+He went to Seward Park High School on the Lower East Side.
+His mother, Rosa, was a hospital worker, and his stepfather, Benjamin Cardona, was a TV repairman..
+He shortly after began his career as a social worker, working as a youth counselor at the Henry Street Settlement.
+He moonlighted as an actor, eventually becoming heavily involved in street theatre and independent films.

 Career

 Guzman's numerous movie credits include Carlito's Way, Carlito's Way: Rise to Power, Punch-Drunk Love, Welcome to Collinwood, Stonewall, Waiting..., The Salton Sea, and Lemony Snicket's A Series of Unfortunate Events.
-He has also appeared on the TV shows Homicide: Life on the Street, Frasier, Community and Oz and voiced Ricardo Diaz in the video game Grand Theft Auto: Vice City and its prequel Grand Theft Auto: Vice City Stories.
+He has also appeared on the TV shows Homicide: Life on the Street, Frasier, Community (as himself) and Oz and voiced Ricardo Diaz in the video game Grand Theft Auto: Vice City and its prequel Grand Theft Auto: Vice City Stories.
 Guzmán starred in the short-lived 2003 television comedy Luis, and is a commentator on VH1's I Love the '80s, as well as I Love Toys and its sequels, including I Love the '70s and I Love the '90s.
 He co-starred on the 2007 HBO series John from Cincinnati, which lasted one season.

 In early 2008, Guzmán starred in "Naturally Aged Cheddar Hunks" TV ads for Cabot Creamery.
 He also appeared in the music video "Yes We Can."
 In 2010, he starred in HBO's How to Make It in America and appeared in a comical series of Snickers commercials that played during that year's Super Bowl.

 Personal life

+Guzmán married Angelita Galarza in 1985.
+Their first son had died during childbirth, and that, alongside his frustration at social work, persuaded Guzmán to act full-time.
+This also made them adopt their next three children, Cemí, Clara, and Margarita, starting from 1991.
+Later, one biological daughter was born, Luna.
+Their youngest daughter, Yamaya, is a social media influencer.